snowman-repos/book/website_owners/README.md

 Data drives business decisions and so the earlier you can collect data and the more data you can collect, the more successful the project will be for your business or organisation.

-A web project requires **continued investment** in order to be successul.
+A web project requires **continued investment** in order to be successful.
 Until your project is launched you won't be able to learn anything about your real users or their behaviour.
 You won't be able to identify your project's strengths and weaknesses.

 ### What is it all for?